Phantom power: Caveats

 Some microphones offer a choice of internal battery powering or (external) phantom powering.
 In some such microphones, it is advisable to remove the internal batteries when phantom power is being used since batteries may corrode and leak chemicals.
 Other microphones are specifically designed to switch over to the internal batteries if an external supply fails.

 Phantom powering is not always implemented correctly or adequately, even in professional-quality preamps, mixers, and recorders.
 In part, this is because first-generation (late-1960s through mid-1970s) 48-volt phantom-powered condenser microphones had simple circuitry and required only small amounts of operating current (typically less than 1 mA per microphone), so the phantom supply circuits typically built into recorders, mixers, and preamps of that time were designed on the assumption that this current would be adequate.
 The original DIN 45596 phantom-power specification called for a maximum of 2 mA.
 This practice has carried forward to the present; many 48-volt phantom power supply circuits, especially in low-cost and portable equipment, simply cannot supply more than 1 or 2 mA total without breaking down.
 Some circuits also have significant additional resistance in series with the standard pair of supply resistors for each microphone input; this may not affect low-current microphones much, but it can disable microphones that need more current.

 Mid-1970s and later condenser microphones designed for 48-volt phantom powering often require much more current (e.g., 2–4 mA for Neumann transformerless microphones, 4–5 mA for the Schoeps CMC ("Colette") series and Josephson microphones, 5–6 mA for most Shure KSM-series microphones, 8 mA for CAD Equiteks and 10 mA for Earthworks).
 The IEC standard gives 10 mA as the maximum allowed current per microphone.
-If its required current is not available, a microphone may still put out a signal, but it cannot deliver its intended level of performance.
-The specific symptoms vary somewhat, but the most common result will be reduction of the maximum sound pressure level that the microphone can handle without overload (distortion).
+If the required current is not available, a microphone may still put out a signal, but it cannot deliver its intended level of performance.
+The specific symptoms vary somewhat, but the most common result will be a reduction of the maximum sound pressure level that the microphone can handle without overload (distortion).
 Some microphones will also show lower sensitivity (output level for a given sound-pressure level).